Yemisirach/My-Portfolio/README.md

 All the checks are done with linters.HTML and CSS files are written following FIGMA desisn.
 Always check the output whether it is matching withe required one.
 ### Prerequisites
--To get a local copy up and running follow these simple example steps.
 ### Setup

 ```sh